davitazzio/snow-cover-classifier/README.md

   Student: Davide Tazzioli\
   `davide.tazzioli@studio.unibo.it`

+**Not reported in the project report:**_the use of __Support Vector Classifier__ and __Random Forest Classifier__ to train the model is not reported in the report and is not include in final evaluation, because it was added to the project after the report publication._

 ## Abstract:
   This paper reports the work and the consequent consideration on a satellite images classifier, specified on the recognition and the